Board of Management

 During the year under review, the Doping Authority had three departments (Prevention, Enforcement & Investigation and Support), and a legal officer.
 The three department heads and the legal officer constitute, together with the CEO, the Management Team.
 One extra person (a documentalist) has been added to the staff temporarily for the implementation of projects financed separately.
 In addition, another member of staff was appointed at the Enforcement & Investigations department given the expansion of the national doping control programme.

-At year-end 2016, the office organisation comprised 19 people and 15.9 FTEs.
+At year-end 2017, the office organisation comprised 17 people and 15.3 FTEs.
+In addition, one position was held by a temporary employee and there is a vacancy.
 For an overview, the reader is referred to Annex 3.

 Doping Control Officials (DCOs)

-In addition to the permanent staff, there were 19 part-time Doping Control Officials at the end of 2016 (eleven men and eight women, see Annex 4), who were appointed under 'minimum hours' contracts.
+In addition to the permanent staff, there were 14 part-time Doping Control Officials at the end of 2017 (eight men and six women, see Annex 4), who were appointed under 'minimum hours' contracts.

 One of the provisions in the doping regulations relates to the procedure for the use of prohibited medication.
-The Doping Authority has established, for the Dutch sports associations, a committee known as the Therapeutic Use Exemption Committee (TUE committee), which consists of ten independent doctors.
-The TUE committee works in two sub-committees that do the same work for two different groups of sports associations.
-The committee met in November 2016 for regular consultations.
+The Doping Authority has established, for the Dutch sports associations, a committee known as the Therapeutic Use Exemption Committee (TUE committee), which consists of independent doctors.

 Athletes who disagree with decisions made by the TUE committee can appeal to the TUE Appeals Committee, which was established in 2016.
 The TUE Appeals Committee consists of three people.
-The committee was not required to take any action at all in 2016.
+An appeal was submitted to this committee once in 2017.